 14. What if they ditch the safety monitors after August 31st but tele-operation is still a question mark?

 We'll also need transparency about tele-operation and disengagements.
-If that doesn't happen soon after August 31 (definition of "soon" to be determined) then that too is a presumed NO.
+If that doesn't happen by June 22, 2026 (a year after the robotaxi launch) then that too is a presumed NO.

 Ask more clarifying questions!
 I'll be super transparent about my thinking and will make sure the resolution is fair if I have a conflict of interest due to my position in this market.